 NASS receives no statutory funding, and we rely on the generosity of our community to continue our work.
 Your donation will help provide specialist support, advice and the most up-to-date information to help empower everyone living with axial SpA (AS) to manage their condition.
 It makes sure that everyone has somewhere to turn for support when they need it most.

-£10 can enable our Helpline team to respond to a call or email and provide guidance and advice to anyone affected by axial SpA (AS). £25 could help provide a pack of NASS guidebooks for a local axial SpA clinic. £50 could help our team provide 1:1 welfare and benefits support for someone living with axial SpA (AS). £100 could help by contributing towards the cost of one of our weekly My AS My Life sessions to help people living with axial SpA (AS) manage their symptoms between hospital appointments. £250 could help us run an online session to help up to 20 people learn how better to manage difficult issues like pain, fatigue and sleep.
+£10 can enable our Helpline team to respond to a call or email and provide guidance and advice to anyone affected by axial SpA (AS). £25 could help provide a pack of NASS guidebooks for a local axial SpA clinic. £50 could help our team provide 1:1 welfare and benefits support for someone living with axial SpA (AS). £100 could help by contributing towards the cost of one of our weekly My AS My Life sessions to help people living with axial SpA (AS) manage their symptoms between hospital appointments. £250 could help us run an online session to help up to 20 people learn how to manage symptoms of axial SpA, such as pain, fatigue and sleep.

 Adults in the UK

 1 in 200 of the adult population in the UK have axial SpA (AS).
 That's twice as many as multiple sclerosis and Parkinson's disease.